top of page

 For the safety of our staff, the following two requirements must be met before our veterinary team enters the premises:

 SECURE LEASH CONFINEMENT: The dog must be wearing a properly fitted leash and collar.
 Retractable leashes not permitted.
 The dog must be physically restrained by the client.
+The client must maintain control of the leash in a way that prevents the dog from approaching or making contact with the veterinary staff until instructed otherwise.

 MUZZLE APPLICATION: If the dog has a history of aggression, biting, or a high likelihood of defensive aggression during handling: